magento/devdocs/guides/v2.1/cloud/docker/docker-database.md

     ```
     {: .no-copy}

-#### To connect to the database in local workstation:
+#### To connect to the database:

 1. Find the port used by the database.
+The port may change each time you restart Docker.

     ```bash
     docker-compose ps